turingschool-examples/task_manager_rails/README.md

 <% end %>
 ```

-Refresh your browser, and now you should see something that looks a bit nicer.
+Refresh your browser and you should see your new task!

 ## Showing Individual Tasks